IHTSDO/snomed-database-loader/NEO4J/Readme.md

 `dbms.memory.heap.max_size=4G`

+### Main Procedure:

+##### General syntax

+`python <path-to-snomed_g-bin>/snomed_g_graphdb_build_tools.py db_build --action create --rf2 <rf2-release-directory> --release_type full --neopw <password> --output_dir <output-directory-path>`

+##### Specific Steps
+1. Change to the working directory
      `cd <path-to-snomed_g-bin>`

-`python snomed_g_graphdb_build_tools.py db_build --release_type full  --mode build --action create --rf2 /Users/<user>/Documents/SnomedCT/SnomedCT_UKClinicalRF2_Production_20171001T000001Z/Full/ --release_type full --neopw <password> --language_code 'en-GB'  --output_dir /var/tmp/SnomedCT_UKClinicalRF2_Production_20171001T000001Z `
+2. Execute the build script.
+Following the general syntax from above here is an exampple with optional flags set `python snomed_g_graphdb_build_tools.py db_build --release_type full  --mode build --action create --rf2 /Users/<user>/Documents/SnomedCT/SnomedCT_UKClinicalRF2_Production_20171001T000001Z/Full/ --release_type full --neopw <password> --language_code 'en-GB'  --output_dir /var/tmp/SnomedCT_UKClinicalRF2_Production_20171001T000001Z `

-By default, the language designation is "en" and the language is simply "Language", which is used in the filename of the Description file and the Language files.
+3. By default, the language designation is "en" and the language is simply "Language", which is used in the filename of the Description file and the Language files.

-If that is not what was used, the following parameters need to be specified (assume "en-us" and "USEnglish" values should be used):
+3. If that is not what was used, the following parameters need to be specified (assume "en-us" and "USEnglish" values should be used):
 `--language_code 'en-us' --language_name 'USEnglish'`

     **NOTE**: the `--output_dir` specifies a directory for creating temporary CSV files for use in database creation, it is not the location of the database itself.

     Example: (using the Jan 31, 2015 International Edition, on a windows machine)

     `python c:/apps/snomed_g_v1_01/bin/snomed_g_graphdb_build_tools.py db_build --action create --rf2 c:/sno/snomedct/nelex/SnomedCT_RF2Release_INT_20150131/ --release_type full --neopw <password> --output_dir c:/build/20150131 --language_code 'en-us' --language_name 'USEnglish'`

 ================================================================================================